TormodLandet/Ocellaris/documentation/user_guide/input.rst

         type: input
         version: 1.0

-You can optionally specify some metadata if you feel like it.
+You can *optionally* specify some metadata if you feel like it.
 This is not required, but can be useful for explainations and later references.
-We are making an input file for the lid driven cavity test case, so we write a short description of what we will be calculating.

 .. code-block:: yaml